geonetwork/doc/en/user-guide/workflow/life-cycle.rst

 These actions can be replaced with different behaviours by:

-* writing Java code in the form of a new class that implements the interface defined in org.fao.geonet.services.metadata.!StatusActions.java and placing a compiled version of the class in the GeoNetwork class path
+* writing Java code in the form of a new class that implements the interface defined in ``org.fao.geonet.services.metadata.StatusActions.java`` and placing a compiled version of the class in the GeoNetwork class path

 * defining the name of the new class in the statusActionsClass configuration